dataeducator/sales_and_product_management/README.md

 		END AS Gender
 	c.datefirstpurchase AS DateFirstPurchase
 	,g.city AS [Customer City]
-FROM dbo.DimCustomer AS c
+FROM AdventureWorksDW2022.dbo.DimCustomer AS c
-LEFT JOIN dbo.DimGeography AS g ON g.geographykey = c.geographykey
+LEFT JOIN AdventureWorksDW2022.dbo.DimGeography AS g ON g.geographykey = c.geographykey
 ORDER BY CustomerKey ASC
 ```
 ## Cleansed DIM_Products Table